ivanleomk/website-v4/content/blog/spinning-up-rl.md

 2. **State**: A snapshot of the environment.
 For our number guesser, there's effectively just one state since the agent always starts from the same position.
 3. **Action**: A choice the agent can make.
 Here, it's guessing a specific number, like 42.
 4. **Reward Function**: The scoring system that tells the agent how good its action was.
 It takes a guess and returns a value we use to update the policy.
 5. **Policy**: The agent's strategy for choosing actions.
-In our case, it's the rule the agent uses to decide which number to guess next.
-We update this policy to make actions that lead to better rewards more likely.
+In our case, it's the weights of the model that causes the agent to decide which number to guess next.

 How we decide on the reward and how we update the policy is the core of reinforcement learning.
 Let's explore these concepts in greater detail